-Completeness of content - Assurance that online content is at least equivalent to earlier print versions, represents complete, faithful and timely replications of previous formats and if not, Licensor will cooperate with Licensee to correct errors, omissions and remedy the situation.
+Completeness of content - Assurance that online content represents complete, faithful, and timely replications of previous formats and if not, the Licensor will cooperate with Licensee to correct errors, omissions and remedy the situation.

-Compliance with users with disabilities - A requirement that the Licensor shall make reasonable efforts to comply with legislation so that visually or hearing impaired or physically challenged users can obtain access to information content in e-Resource collections; encourages ergonomic best practices.
+Compliance with users with disabilities - A requirement that the Licensor shall make reasonable efforts to comply with legislation so that visually or hearing impaired or physically challenged users can obtain access to information content in e-resource collections; encourages ergonomic best practices.